Medway Council is the regional council for the Medway area, Kent.

 My time at Medway Council has given me a fantastic opportunity to see all the hard work and persistence that is displayed by all the colleagues on a day to day basis.
 Being delegated ample amounts of responsibility has increased my confidence both in the work place and in my own abilities.
 The EP Scheme remains one of the most rewarding things I have partaken in during my time at University and I remain very thankful to the scheme for giving me this amazing opportunity.
 I now strongly believe that having Medway enlisted as an employer on my CV will significantly increase my chances of securing a job in my field in the foreseeable future.

-@Theninthmajor Thank you for your tweet, this has been passed on to the relevant department.
-Many thanksPosted about 6 hours agoPosted about 6 hours ago
+@rikck Hi , Thanks for your tweet.
+We have raised this with the relevant team, Many thanksPosted about 6 hours agoPosted about 7 hours ago

 My two weeks at the Medway Council were very interesting and rewarding.
 The staff was extremely friendly and helpful, they made sure that I was always happy and interested.
 I had the chance to fulfil a variety of activities including going to internal and external meetings as well as going to court.
 I’ve definitely gained lot and would recommend this reward to everyone.
 You get involved with plenty areas of law and many different aspects of the everyday life of a council lawyer.
 I am still in contact with them and I would be thrilled if one day if I could be a part of the council as I loved it there so much.

 2015/16: Medway Council provided various rewards including; internships in procurement, planning, housing and external investment.
 Work experience placements in legal services, counter-fraud and auditing, library services and social work.
 There was also a paid project placement focused on the mental health act and two iPads were presented at the annual Rewards Evening.